ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Development/helpers.rst

 testing systems used for those parts), but the ``lib`` subdirectory is pretty easy to write tests for.

-Pacemaker uses the `GLib unit testing framework
-<https://developer.gnome.org/glib/stable/glib-Testing.html>`_ which looks a lot
-like other unit testing frameworks for C and should be fairly familiar.
+Pacemaker uses the `cmocka unit testing framework <https://cmocka.org/>`_ which looks a lot like other unit testing frameworks for C and should be fairly familiar.
+In addition to regular unit tests, cmocka also gives us the ability to use `mock functions <https://en.wikipedia.org/wiki/Mock_object>`_ for unit testing functions that would otherwise be difficult to test.

 Organization
 ____________